-I spent an entire day this week with a potential home buyer.
+I spent an entire day this weekend with a potential home buyer.
 He had a particular area in mind for his new home and we scheduled appointments to see all of the available listings in one of the subdivisions he is interested in.
 There were 10 homes for sale in the area we were touring, all priced within a few thousand dollars of each other.
 At the end of the day, one listing made the short list…that’s right, only one.

-There are still other areas that my client wants to look in, but if he decides on the first subdivision for his new home, we already know which house he will buy.
+There are still other areas that my client wants to look into, but if he decides on the first subdivision for his new home, we already know which house he will buy.
 It was the one that stood head and shoulders above the rest, even though it wasn’t the lowest priced home.

 After we left each other for the day, I reviewed the listing sheets for the homes we had toured in preparation for providing feedback to the listing agents.
 There were some definite home seller dos and don’ts that jumped out at me that could be the reason these homes are still on the market.
-If your home is currently for sale or you are considering selling, please keep these things in mind.
+If your home is currently for sale or you are considering selling your home, please keep these things in mind.